 Please be aware that this website may contain images, voices or names of deceased persons in the photographs, film, audio recordings or printed material.

-PhD Thesis by Liz Orr – La Trobe University
+PhD Thesis – La Trobe University

 Based at the School of Social Work and Social Policy within La Trobe University’s Faculty of Health Sciences, My PhD research explores what supports positive working relationships between Aboriginal and Torres Strait Islander hospital liaison officers and social workers in hospital settings.
 This work links directly with the research objectives of the Lowitja Institute’s Program 3, which aims to develop evidence-based resources for Aboriginal and Torres Strait Islander health workforce policy as a way of improving and increasing pathways for Aboriginal and Torres Strait Islander workers in the health sector.